OperationCode/front-end/CONTRIBUTING.md

 # Opens up a Cypress browser with which you can check e2e tests locally.
 Be sure the local dev server is running before this command!
 pnpm test:e2e

-#Create all the necessary files/folders for a new, reusable component.
-Please make `ComponentName` TitleCase.
-pnpm create-component $ComponentName

-#Create a new page in the pages directory.
-pnpm create-page $pageName
 ```

 ## Mocking Back-end Server API